Fat - the facts

-Too much saturated fats in your diet can raise LDL cholesterol in the blood.
-This can lead to fatty deposits developing in the arteries, which can restrict the flow of blood to the heart and brain, increasing the risk of heart disease and stroke.
+Too much saturated fats in your diet can raise LDL cholesterol in the blood, which can increase the risk of heart disease and stroke.

 HDL cholesterol has a positive effect by taking cholesterol from parts of the body where there's too much of it to the liver, where it's disposed of.

 Saturated fat guidelines

 - men shouldn't have more than 30g of saturated fat a day

 - women shouldn't have more than 20g of saturated fat a day

 - children should have less

-Trans fats are found naturally at low levels in some foods, such as those from animals, including meat and dairy products.
+Trans fats are found naturally at low levels in some foods, such as meat and dairy products.